Blog

 • Python and uv for dependency management

-If you’re sitting on interesting personal data and want to make it conversational, MCP is worth exploring but obviously take care as it’s your data and in no way a replacement for trained medical professional.
+If you’re sitting on interesting personal data and want to make it conversational, MCP is worth exploring.
+Just take care, it’s your data, and no AI assistant is a substitute for a trained medical professional.

 Chris Hannam is a software engineer with 20+ years of Python experience, currently based in Northern England.
 He’s interested in health tech, data engineering, and building tools that make complex information accessible.